shsagir/play-area-sync/docs/install-laravel-5-uni.md

 This example contains environment detection, so the App can run on your local machine with your local database, as well as with the one on fortrabbit.

+### Database migration

+This is about migrating your existing MySQL data set, not running `artisan migrate`, which is described [below](#toc-migrate-amp-other-artisan-commands).

+There are various use cases to export and import the database:

+1. Export the database from your old webhosting
+2. Export your local database to import it to the fortrabbit database
+3. Export the remote database from fortrabbit to bring your local installation up-to-date

+#### Migrating the database with a GUI

+Read on in the [MySQL Article: Export & import > Using MySQL Workbench (GUI)](mysql-uni#toc-using-mysql-workbench-gui-).

+#### Migrating the database in the terminal

+Read on in the [MySQL Article: Export & import > Using the terminal](mysql-uni#toc-using-the-terminal).

 #### MySQL access from local

-Please see the [MySQL article](mysql#toc-access-mysql-from-local) on how to access the database remotely from your computer.
+Please see the [MySQL article](mysql-uni#toc-access-mysql-from-local) on how to access the database remotely from your computer.

-#### Migrate & other database commands
+### Migrate & other artisan commands

 You can [execute remote commands via SSH](/remote-ssh-execution), for example: